 But thoroughbred racing history will show it was Secretariat, not Sham, who captured the imagination of the nation at a time when America needed a hero most.
 Despite impressive victories, record-breaking performances, and heroics of his own, Sham paled in comparison to the Big Red Super-horse and his story faded into distant memory, overlooked for the recognition it deserved.

 This interesting and engaging read from author Phil Dandrea provides a new perspective on the story of Secretariat's famed Triple Crown season and of his remarkable challenger Sham who found that great was only second best.
 Hardcover, 415 pages.

-As a Secretariat Festival bonus, books are signed by the author at no extra charge.
+As a special bonus, books are signed by the author at no extra charge.
 Also available with the option of being autographed by Sham's Hall of Fame jockey Laffit Pincay Jr.